mui/mui-x/docs/data/date-pickers/localization/localization.md

 :::info
 This method can be combined with the ones shown above.

-If you pass a locale through `LocalizationProvider` or the theme and a few translation keys through the `localeText` prop of a picker—only the latter translation keys will be overridden.
+If you pass a locale through `LocalizationProvider` or the theme, and you provide translation keys through the `localeText` prop of a picker at the same time, then only the latter translation keys will be overridden.

 ```tsx
 <LocalizationProvider localeText={frFR}>